 - Assist Head Start programs to deliver culturally and linguistically responsive health and behavioral health services to over 154,000 families who are served annually in 1,700 Head Start programs

 - Promote the healthy development and school readiness of over 1 million Head Start children in all 50 states, Washington, D.C., the U.S. territories, American Indian and Alaska Native communities, as well as migrant and seasonal worker communities

-C4 Innovations; Child Trends; Children’s Equity Project; Illuminate Colorado; Center for Childhood Resilience, Lurie Children’s Hospital; National Maternal and Child Oral Health Resource Center; National Resource Center for Health and Safety in Child Care and Early Education; Prevent Blindness; Pyramid Model Consortium; Sesame Workshop; UCSF California Childcare Health Program; UCSF Child Trauma Research Program; and University of Miami, Mailman Center for Child Development.
+Association of State and Territorial Dental Directors; C4 Innovations; Georgetown University; Illuminate Colorado; Center for Childhood Resilience, Lurie Children’s Hospital; National Maternal and Child Oral Health Resource Center; National Resource Center for Health and Safety in Child Care and Early Education; Prevent Blindness; Pyramid Model Consortium; Sesame Workshop; Shatterproof; University of California-San Francisco (UCSF) Childcare Health Program; UCSF Child Trauma Research Program; and University of North Carolina-Chapel Hill